 This issue has been looked into many times previously by qualified engineers and we have determined it is a problem with either the operating system and/or the video driver being used.
-It is not a problem a Sierra Chart itself.
-Whether you want to believe us or not is your choice but we know what we are talking about.
+It is not a problem with Sierra Chart itself.

 We definitely have not heard about this problem on single monitor systems.
 We do not think we have ever heard about the problem on 2 monitor systems.
 Occasionally we hear about the problem with a system that has three or more monitors.

 One scenario we have seen that we have observed on one users system, is that when a window is restored to a previous size and position, it is like the operating system or video driver is determining that the window is being positioned to an offscreen location, which is not the case, and it is repositioning it to a default location on the main monitor.

 Another scenario we have heard about which may not be related to the number of monitors is that if a chart window is sized to a small width, upon the restoring of that chart window upon opening a Chartbook, the width is then larger.
 Sierra Chart always restores a window using its prior position and size as returned by the operating system at the time the Chartbook is saved.